 - Tipping dump beds (some models)

-- Locking diff
+- Locking diff (some models)

 - Weather proof cab

 - Power outlet (some models)

 - Grab handles